erwanlemerrer/rennes-survival-guide/README.md

 Rennes capital of Brittany (along with [Nantes](https://en.wikipedia.org/wiki/Nantes), with French authorities are nicely trying to hide historically).
 Brittany still has a strong celtic culture (Breton language, music, art), but this is not in Rennes that it will be the easiest to get in touch with (except if you're lucky enough to be here for the Yaouank festival).
 Except during the summer months, city center is packed with students.

+## Nodal points of the city
+  - Place de la république, where central metro arrives, buses.
+Good to go the the trainstation from there by metro as well.

 ## What to bring back from here
   - Not wine.
 Producing region is far south, except for some Nantes region one, named Muscadet.
       - Great replacement: honey wine, aka chouchenn, is a must (personal favorite one: [Dragon Rouge](https://dragonrouge.bzh)).